|

 Augmentin (Co-amoxiclav)

-- Active ingredient: Amoxicillin and Clavulanic Acid
+- Active ingredients: Amoxicillin and Clavulanic Acid

-(Beta-Lactam and Beta-Lactamase Inhibitor Combination)
+- Pharmacologic class: Aminopenicillin, Beta-lactam (Beta-Lactam and Beta-Lactamase Inhibitor Combination)

 - Pregnancy Category: B